Hillside High School (Durham, North Carolina): Programs

 Hillside offers the International Baccalaureate and AVID programs to academically gifted students.
 This school offers career pathways in engineering and cosmetology.
 It also offers many Advanced Placement classes.
-Hillside High recently created a freshmen academy to help incoming freshmen matriculate and excel in their academics.
+Hillside High recently created a freshman academy to help incoming freshmen matriculate and excel in their academics.

 Performing arts

 Hillside has established an arts program.
 The Hillside High School Drama Department produces an average of 4 plays each school year.
 In addition to the Drama Department, Hillside also has a marching band which performs across the United States.